pigeonicLFAstar/Small-Project-of-mine/README.md

 Alot, SERIOUSLY, but will be improved(biggest lie ive told in my life, MAYBE if i have the time) Chmod +x the script yourself, or it may be alr, tch, idk?! bare-bones looking ahh script :skull: :skull: :pray:
+# BUT IF YOUR USING THE SCRIPT...
+PLEASEEEEEEEE RUN THIS COMMAND: sudo mv ez /usr/bin/ez